-My primary interests reside in the area of comparative biomechanics and physiology.
-My research program quantifies whole animal performance in general and locomotion in particular as it relates to an animal's structure, physiology, and behavior.
-We use biomechanical, computer simulation (dynamic musculo-skeletal modeling), physical modeling (robot and artificial muscle construction), isolated muscle, biochemical, whole-animal exercise physiology and field-tracking techniques to seek general design principles for species which have evolved different solutions to the problems of locomotion and activity in general.
+Robert Full's primary interests reside in the area of comparative biomechanics and physiology.
+His research program quantifies whole animal performance in general and locomotion in particular as it relates to an animal's structure, physiology, and behavior.
+His research group uses biomechanical, computer simulation (dynamic musculo-skeletal modeling), physical modeling (robot and artificial muscle construction), isolated muscle, biochemical, whole-animal exercise physiology and field-tracking techniques to seek general design principles for species which have evolved different solutions to the problems of locomotion and activity in general.
 The study of arthropod, amphibian and reptilian locomotion continues to offer an excellent opportunity for comparison.
 Animals such as crabs, cockroaches, ants, beetles, scorpions, centipedes, geckos and salamanders show tremendous variation in body shape, gas transport system, leg number, musculoskeletal arrangement and mode of movement.

 In the News